yang-sec/PrivacyGuard/README.md

 12. DO calls the contract's completeTransaction() function with K_result.

 ## Publication
-The paper titled "PrivacyGuard: Enforcing Private Data Usage Control with Blockchain and Off-chain Contract Execution" will appear in ESORICS 2020.
+The paper titled "PrivacyGuard: Enforcing Private Data Usage Control with Blockchain and Attested Off-chain Contract Execution" will appear in ESORICS 2020.
 Also available at arXiv.